-The Righteous Brothers were inducted into the Rock and Roll Hall of Fame in 2003.
+The Righteous Brothers many honors and accolades include being inducted into the Rock and Roll Hall of Fame in 2003.
+Medley reformed The Righteous Brothers in 2016 with Bucky Heard, and they continue to perform as a duo.

 - The Righteous Brothers Recordings (CDs, etc.)